christran85-cyber/enterprise-security-operations-lab/docs/phase-13-email-automation.md

 # 📧 Gmail API Integration

-The next stage extended the automation from local analysis into automated email notification.
+The next stage extended the automation from local event processing into automated email notification.

-Instead of using a traditional Gmail application password, Phase 13 used:
+Instead of storing a Gmail password or application password inside the automation, the project used:

 ```text
 Gmail API